 One of the common ways to do two-factor Authentication is to use an authenticator app like Authy, Microsoft Authenticator, 1Password or LastPass Authenticator.

-Just to clarify, I am talking about the apps generating time-based one-time passwords (TOTP).
+The common denominator of Authy and other apps mentioned above is that they generate time-based one-time passwords (TOTP).
 They are usually set up like in the screenshot below.
 You have probably seen it many times:

 This is a good and secure solution.
 It appears that it’s also the most popular 2FA method in the sites I visit.
 Personally, I have such 2FA method configured for 27 services I use!
 However, I don’t know how about you, but it also generates an annoyance and friction when I need to reach for the phone, find the app, and re-type the 6-digit code to the website 😉

 YubiKey device is a bit different.
 You have probably bought it, or intend to buy, for a very convenient and secure single-touch login.
 Nowhere in the process you need to type 6-digit codes.